-Repair Category 1 Notes No significant defects were noted.
+Repair Category 1 Notes No apparent problems with the drainage system were seen.

 Set out below is a summary of the condition of the property which is provided for reference only.
 You should refer to the comments above for detailed information.